 As a Certified Sandplay Therapist and Teaching/Supervisor, I hold memberships with the International Society for Sandplay Therapy and the Canadian Association for Sandplay Therapy.
 Individuals who are interested in Sandplay Certification can work with me to obtain accredited hours toward their Personal Process and Supervision requirements.

-- Founder and Administrator of an Employee Assistance Program for the College of Registered Nurses of British Columbia.
+- Founder and administrator of a BC Employee Assistance Program for the College of Registered Nurses of British Columbia.

 In 1990, I opened a private practice as a Psychotherapist for adolescents and adults.